LeadDyno/leaddyno-docs-site/faqs.md

 #### Can I use something other than # (hashtag) affiliate codes?

 Yes, you may alternatively select to use query parameters to pass affiliate information along.
 To do so, select it from our [main settings page](https://app.leaddyno.com/settings/account).

+<a class="docs-anchor" id="discount_codes"> </a>
+#### Can I use discount codes to track affiliates?

+For [Shopify](shopify-integration-guide.html) and [BigCommerce](bigcommerce-singleclick-integration-guide.html) integrations, we offer the option of discount code tracking.

+For BigCommerce reference the [coupon code setup](bigcommerce-singleclick-integration-guide.html#coupon) from our documentation.
+For Shopify customers, reference the [manual coupon code setup guide](shopify-integration-guide.html#coupon).

 ### Commissions